Tracking and Monitoring Antimicrobial Use in Food-Producing Animals

 - The Reagan-Udall Foundation for the FDA is partnering with the FDA's Center for Veterinary Medicine (CVM) to explore the development of a public-private partnership framework for collecting and analyzing real-world data regarding antimicrobial use (AMU) in food-producing animals.

-- The FDA Foundation will be convening and facilitating a series of working sessions with invited stakeholders to gather input on the benefits, costs, and challenges of creating and maintaining an AMU data repository that could enhance understanding of how antimicrobials are used in animals and support antimicrobial stewardship.
+- Over the last several months, we have convened and facilitated a series of working sessions with stakeholders to gather input on the benefits, costs, and challenges of creating and maintaining a voluntary AMU data repository that could enhance understanding of how antimicrobials are used in animals and support antimicrobial stewardship.
 These discussions with stakeholders from animal agriculture, veterinary, public health organizations, and other key representatives were summarized in a report entitled, “Exploring the Potential for A Public-Private Partnership to Support the Tracking and Monitoring of Antimicrobial Use in Food-Producing Animals.”

 - For more information, contact Dr. Amar Bhat of the FDA Foundation.